joinpursuit/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+//  Answers:
-//  Answer: The value of edgar.name will be "Jason" and jason.name will also be "Jason".
+The value of edgar.name will be "Jason" and jason.name will also be "Jason".
 Due to classes being a                referrence type object, references back instance based on and changes value.

 ## Question 4